Observable component state in Angular

 In the third article, we created a class called ObservableState.
 We can provide it in:

-• Dumb components
+- Dumb components

-• Smart components
+- Smart components

-• on route level (follow-up article)
+- on route level (follow-up article)

-• on application level (follow-up article)
+- on application level (follow-up article)

 We will continue to expand this specific class to achieve a fully reactive component store for every Smart and Ui component.
 What this local component state should do for us:

-• Avoid the need for custom combineLatest operators.
+- Avoid the need for custom

-• Avoid the need for distinctUntilChanged operators.
+operators. - Avoid the need for

-• Avoid pipe(takeUntil(this.destroy)) expressions to avoid memory leaks.
+expressions to avoid memory leaks. - Avoid complex RxJS flows.

-• Handle replaying, ref counting for us.
+- Handle replaying, ref counting for us.

-• Expose a snapshot of the latest state at any time.
+- Expose a snapshot of the latest state at any time.

-In the next article, we will update the ObservableState:
+In the next article, we will update the ObservableState

-• make the state hot on initialize: Working with connectable observables to make the state hot on initialization.
+functionality: Getting notified only when certain parts of the state change. - make the state hot on initialize: Working with connectable observables to make the state hot on initialization.

 We will create the implementation and some complex examples in the next article.
 Stay tuned!
 If you can’t wait, just reach out to me and I’ll gladly give you my code and some examples.
 Check out this article if you want to learn some Angular State management Best practices